gretatuckute/NaturalLanguageProcessing/README.md

-Toolbox for processing of natural sentences, including lemmatization, part of speech tagging, lexical features, averaging of lexical feature values, and various word- and sentence based analyses (with barplots for visualization).
+Python code for processing of natural sentences, including lemmatization, part of speech tagging, lexical features, averaging of lexical feature values, and various word- and sentence based analyses (with barplots for visualization).

 ### The following databases are used for lexical feature analysis: